Eastern Maine Area Service Committee of Narcotics Anonymous

 EMASCNA Statement of Purpose

-To unify the groups within the Area, help the groups carry the message to the addict who still suffers, and build a sense of community among recovering addicts in the Maine Area.
+To unify the groups within the Area, help the groups carry the message to the addict who still suffers, and build a sense of community among recovering addicts in the Eastern Maine Area.
 We are a pooling place where all opinions are welcome so a loving higher power may prevail to meet the needs of the participating groups.
 This committee is directly responsible to the participating groups, as voiced through Group Service Representatives (GSRs).
 The final responsibility and authority for NA services rests with the NA groups.

 The EMASCNA consists of an executive committee and a number of committees formed to perform specific duties.
-Both the executive committee and the various commitees are accountable to the groups.
+Both the executive committee and the various committees are accountable to the groups.
 Each group is represented by a Group Service Representative; these select leaders, delegate responsibility, and develop policy for the EMASCNA.

 U.S. Postal mail:

 PO Box 3533